Archima20/Archima20/README.md

 # About me:
 I'm a computer science Master`s student passionate about writing code, solving problems, and creating user-friendly software.

-💻 I  love learning & teaching.
+💻 I  love learning & teaching

-📗 I’m currently learning Python.
+📗 I’m currently learning Python

-🔧 I’m looking to collaborate with an innovative & supportive team.
+🔧 I’m looking to collaborate with an innovative & supportive team

 🧑‍💻 I want to become a Data Scientist & am passionate about AI solutions for business challenges.